htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Known Issues:

 -  GPU resource monitoring is no longer enabled by default after we received reports indicating excessive CPU usage.
-We believe we’ve fixed the problem, but would like to get updated reports from users who were previously affected.
-To enable (the patched) GPU resource monitoring, add ‘use feature: GPUsMonitor’ to the HTCondor configuration.
+We believe we've fixed the problem, but would like to get updated reports from users who were previously affected.
+To enable (the patched) GPU resource monitoring, add ‘use feature: GPUsMonitor' to the HTCondor configuration.
 Thank you.

    :ticket:`6857`